Commit-Boost/commit-boost-client/docs/docs/get_started/running/metrics.md

 ### Prometheus

-For more information on how to setup Prometheus, see the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/getting_started/).
+For more information on how to set up Prometheus, see the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/getting_started/).

 ```yml title="cb.docker-compose.yml"
 cb_prometheus: